Utah Tech University

 Observer Participant:

 Those who choose this option will be participating by attending in person the lectures and conducting sessions.
 Observers will have the opportunity to watch others conduct and learn from the insights given them by the clinicians.
 They will also be able to attend the dinner and UT Symphonic Band performance.
-If interested they may also attend the UT Football game against SUU as part of their registration.

 Repertoire: